openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### VC signed as a JWT, not using JSON-LD {#jwt_vc}

-The following is an example of a presentation of a Credential conformant to [@VC_DATA] that is signed using JWS, and does not use JSON-LD.
-It will be used throughout this section.
+This section illustrates presentation of a Credential conformant to [@VC_DATA] that is signed using JWS, and does not use JSON-LD.

 The Credential format identifiers are `jwt_vc_json` for a W3C Verifiable Credential and `jwt_vp_json` for W3C Verifiable Presentation.

 #### Example Credential

-The following is a non-normative example of the payload of a JWT-based W3C Verifiable Credential that will be used through this section.
+The following is a non-normative example of the payload of a JWT-based W3C Verifiable Credential that will be used throughout this section:

 <{{examples/credentials/jwt_vc.json}}

 #### Presentation Request

-This is an example presentation request.
+The following is a non-normative example of an Authorization Request:

 <{{examples/request/request.txt}}

 The requirements regarding the Credential to be presented are conveyed in the `presentation_definition` parameter.

-Its content is given in the following example.
+The following is a non-normative example of the contents of a `presentation_definition` parameter:

 <{{examples/request/pd_jwt_vc.json}}

-It contains a single `input_descriptor` element, which sets the desired format to JWT VC and defines a constraint over the `vc.type` parameter to select Verifiable Credentials of type `IDCredential`.
+This `presentation_definition` parameter contains a single `input_descriptor` element, which sets the desired format to JWT VC and defines a constraint over the `vc.type` parameter to select Verifiable Credentials of type `IDCredential`.

 #### Presentation Response

-An example presentation response would look like this:
+The following is a non-normative example of an Authorization Response:

 <{{examples/response/response.txt}}

-The content of the `presentation_submission` is given in the following:
+The following is a non-normative example of the content of the `presentation_submission` parameter:

 <{{examples/response/ps_jwt_vc.json}}